gcerretani/antenati/README.md

     python3 antenati.py <URL of the album>

-The files are put to a new folder named as *ARCHIVE_PLACE_YEAR_TYPE* of the downloaded archive.
+The files are put to a new folder named as *ARCHIVE-PLACE-YEAR-TYPE-ID* of the downloaded archive.
 For more options, see the help

     python3 antenati.py -h